oidc-sweden/specifications/swedish-oidc-profile.md

 is given for this field, `text/plain` MUST be assumed.
 Other profiles MAY add support for additional MIME types.

-An OpenID Provider SHOULD only process the "user message" request parameter if the user is being authenticated.
+**Requirements:** An OpenID Provider MUST NOT display a "user message" unless the user is being authenticated.
 Thus, if the request contains the `prompt` parameter with the value `none` (see section [2.1.4](#the-prompt-parameter) above), the OpenID Provider MUST NOT display the user message.

+This profile does not specify how the message should be displayed by the OpenID Provider, but if the `display` request parameter (see 3.1.2.1 of \[[OpenID.Core](#openid-core)\]) is included in the request, and supported by the OP, the provider SHOULD display the user message according to the value of the `display` parameter.

 The OpenID Provider MUST display the message matching the user interface locale that is in use.
 If no message matches that current locale, the OP MAY choose not to display any message, or select a message from the